Combination trip Kenya – Diving in Watamu National Park & on safari

 Features

-Starting at
+Starting from

-Best travel time for diving: The sea is calmest between October & March – so that’s also when you have the best visibility underwater.
+The ideal travel time for a tour of Kenya with diving and safari is from October to February.
+The sea is calmest between October & March, so this is also when you have the best visibility underwater.

-Best travel time for a safari: January & February are dry, warm months, perfect for safaris with clear days.
-March through May have “long rains” then the sea is rough and it is more difficult to spot the safari animals.
+January & February are dry, warm months, perfect for safaris with clear days.
+March through May have “long rains,” when the sea is rough and it is more difficult to spot safari animals.
 From June to October it is hot and dry; the great migration in July brings a nature show, but also crowds.
-The “short rains” in November and December are mild, with quieter safaris, except during Christmas (high season).
+The “short rains” in November and December are mild, with quieter safaris.

 Average Temperatures